How to Measure

 - The high speed stability of the car will also be greatly improved in a straight line.
 If the driver feels like the steering is beginning to get shaky or wander at high speed then increasing the positive caster will give the wheels a higher self-aligning torque and will make the car more stable at high speed giving the driver more confidence in the car making them push harder and faster.

+Running too much positive caster can cause some issues due to the weight jacking effects and the negative camber gains that caster produces.
 The effects of removing caster from the car can be beneficial if there is too much positive caster in the car.
 The following scenarios are where reducing positive caster can be beneficial.

 - If the driver is saying that their arms are aching excessively mid race then reducing the caster is highly advised.
 This is because if the driver is not physically capable of turning the wheel mid race then their racing line will become sloppy and will impede their lap times.
 Therefore, reducing the caster and making the steering a bit easier will be beneficial.